Biserkov/cognicast-advice/README.md

 # The collected advice of The Cognicast

-Advice given by guests of <a href="http://blog.cognitect.com/cognicast" title="A podcast by cognitect Inc. about software and the people who create it.">The Cognicast</a>.
+Advice given by guests of <a href="http://blog.cognitect.com/cognicast" title="A podcast by Cognitect Inc. about software and the people who create it.">The Cognicast</a>.

 ## Ep.
 [106](http://blog.cognitect.com/cognicast/106): Michael Nygard